-The history of your town, your family, your house, your shop: you will find it at Charlbury Museum, run by a sub-committee of the Charlbury Society, founded in 1949.
+The history of your town, your family, your house, your shop: you will find it at Charlbury Museum, run entirely by volunteers who serve on a sub-committee of the Charlbury Society, founded in 1949.

-You can order our WWI book either by visiting the museum, or by emailing our Treasurer at firstname.lastname@example.org The book marks the centenary of the First World War and how Charlbury people served their country.
+You can order our WWI book at Cotswold Frames in Market Street or by emailing our Treasurer at email@example.com The book marks the centenary of the First World War and how Charlbury people served their country.
 Glover, Tailor, Soldier, Sailor: Charlbury and the First World War, is only £8 per copy.
 Cheques should be made payable to Charlbury Museum.

 To request special visits to the museum, please contact the Curator, Celia Faulkner, 01608 810656 or Janet Jeffs, Tel: 01608 810709.
 The Curator's email is firstname.lastname@example.org

 The museum is housed in part of the Corner House in Market Street in the centre of the town (postcode OX7 3PN).
 Between Easter and September it is open on Saturdays 10.30 am to 12.30 pm (please note changed times in 2018), Sundays and Bank Holiday Mondays 2.30 to 4.30 p.m, also on Fridays during August from 10.30 to 12.30.
 There are five rooms to explore.
 On Street Fair Day the Museum is usually open all day from 10.30 am to 5 pm.

 Charlbury is accessible by regular trains from Oxford and Worcester.
 Buses run from Oxford (Stagecoach S3), and the X9 between Chipping Norton and Witney [no buses on Sundays or bank holidays].

 Wheelchair users are welcome.
 Refreshments are available in local cafes and pubs and there are regular coffee mornings on Fridays and Saturdays at the Corner House.
 Toilets are available at the Corner House during museum opening hours.